 The collection contains 15 notebooks, 14 of which are in shorthand.

 Minutes, correspondence, publications, and posters related to the activities of the Asian Students Association.

-Typescripts of letters Chase wrote to his parents during his years as an Amherst College undergraduate, 1892-1896.
-In the letters he notes his interest in biology and music.
-Chase was a violinist.
+Typescripts by Lucy Chase Sparks of letters her father, Aurin Moody Chase, wrote to his parents during his years as an Amherst College undergraduate, 1892-1896.
+In the letters he writes frequently of Amherst (town and college) people and events, about his classes, etc. He also notes his interest in biology and music.

 Mathematician.
 Contains mathematical notes, correspondence, article reprints and other materials documenting his research in mathematics.
 Includes correspondence with Neal H. McCoy.